Shun0212/OwlSpotLight/README.md

 ## 💡 Why Choose OwlSpotlight

 ### 🎯 Semantic Search Accuracy
-- **Natural language queries** – Search for functions by intent
+- **Natural language queries** – Search for functions, classes, and methods by intent and context (semantic search)
 - **Code fragment search** – Find code by example
-- **Function & class support** – Comprehensive search across your codebase
+- **Comprehensive support** – Functions, classes, and class methods are all searchable

 ### ⚡ Performance
 - **Fast incremental updates** – Only changed files are re-indexed
 - **Clustered indexing** – Fast even for large projects
-- **FAISS-powered** – Instant search for tens of thousands of functions
+- **FAISS-powered** – Instant search for tens of thousands of functions and classes

 ### 🛠 Developer Experience
 - **Intuitive UI** – Simple sidebar interface